bengtj100/stacky-lang/Reference.md

 The most important operations that use atom are, inhibitor (`'`), stash (`;`) and evaluation.

 When an atom is encountered during evaluation, one of two things can happen.
 If the previous operation was the inhibitor (`'`), then the atom will be pushed onto the stack.
-Without the inhibitor, the atom will be pushed onto the stack, unless it has been previously stashed.
-If that is the case, the contents that was stashed away will be evalutated.
+Without the inhibitor, the atom will be pushed onto the stack, unless it has been previously stored.
+If that is the case, the contents that was stored away will be evalutated.

 Example:

 ```
-19700101 epoch;      `First year of the UNIX epoch is stashed.
+19700101 epoch;      `First year of the UNIX epoch is stored.

 epoch                'Since epoch is defined, 19700101 is pushed onto the stack.